jakobbbb/pvs-uebung-2/pvs.md

 | 100,000 |  1.1088 |
 | 200,000 |  1.1742 |

-The sweet spot seems to be around 100000.
+The sweet spot seems to be around 800 to 1,000.

 # Variant B